duraidabdul/Neptune/README.md

 Fixes are planned for all of these issues.
 No eta at the moment.
 If you find any issues, please report them in the "Issues" section, so that i can label them and track them!

 A preference pane is in the works, so that I can offer the option to change the screenshot buttons and toggle the dock, home indicator and lock screen buttons.
 No eta.
 I am not expecting to have this done very soon, as I have exams coming up.
-In the meantime, there will be two alternate packages up to use the volume up + side button for screenshots.
+In the meantime, there will be an alternate package up to disable the home indicator.